July 07, 2008 | | Comments 7

 My mum loves eating Water Spinach, she always makes them for dinner for the last couple of weeks…

-4. Stephanie in Vcr says:
+3. Stephanie in Vcr

 Is this also called on-choy?
 I bought some the other day from T&T and it was delicious.
 I’ll definitely try your recipe!
 Just found your site.
 I’m a non-asian from Vancouver and love asian cooking- love finding good family-type recipes!
 Thanks!